-CCM students receive 16 award nominations from NATAS Ohio Valley Chapter
+CCM students receive 5 awards and 16 nominations from NATAS Ohio Valley Chapter

-The nominations recognize student production work in a variety of award categories
+The awards recognize CCM Media Production student work in a variety of award categories

-Students from the University of Cincinnati College-Conservatory of Music received 16 nominations for 2024 Student Production Awards from the Ohio Valley Chapter of the National Academy of Television Arts and Sciences (NATAS).
+Media Production students from the University of Cincinnati College-Conservatory of Music won 5 awards and 16 nominations in the 2024 Student Production Awards from the Ohio Valley Chapter of the National Academy of Television Arts and Sciences (NATAS).
 The nominations span 10 categories from non-fiction and fiction to arts/entertainment and sports.

-The Student Production Award winners will be announced on August 18; learn more.
-With 16 total nominations, CCM received more recognition than any other college or university in the four-state Ohio Valley Chapter of NATAS.
+The Student Production Award winners were announced on August 18.
+CCM award winners included "Redacted" in the Fiction - Short or Long Form and the Photographer categories; "Poison by Feems" in the Arts/Entertainment/Cultural Affairs, Magazine Program & Lifestyle, or Music Video category; "A Recorder for Shaunsen" in the Writer category; and "Proust" in the Editor category.
+With 16 total nominations, CCM Media Production received more recognition than any other college or university degree program in the four-state Ohio Valley Chapter of NATAS.

 The videos were created and produced by CCM Media Production students, and also feature work by CCM Acting, Dance and Theatre Design and Production students.